-However, some policies of insurance require that a person sue the defendant driver as well, which means that although they can sue their insurance company for up to five years, they can only sue the at-fault driver after four years and so they better look at their policy and know whether the person has to bring them in or not.
+However, some policies of insurance require that a person sue the defendant driver as well, which means that although they can sue their insurance company for up to five years, they can only sue the at-fault driver after two years and so they better look at their policy and know whether the person has to bring them in or not.
 If they wait five years or four and a half years to see, their insurance company may require that they sue the other driver, and they do not have the ability to do that anymore, so the person has blown a material portion of their policy and then may negate coverage.
 There are traps for the unknowing and uneducated as it pertains to insurance policies.
 But, a person can throw all of those out if an insurance company becomes insolvent.

 If an insurance company becomes insolvent, the person has one year from the day of the insolvency to file a lawsuit.
 It does not extend the statute of limitations, but it limits it in other words.
 If they are involved in an accident today then tomorrow the at-fault driver’s insurance company is to pay an insolvent and taken over by the state of Florida.
-They do not have four years to file a suit against that driver, they now have one year.
+They do not have two years to file a suit against that driver, they now have one year.

 If an individual’s insurance company goes insolvent and is taken over by the state of Florida, they no longer have five years, they have one year from the date of insolvency, one year from the date that the insurance company is taken over.

-If a person is involved in an accident and the at-fault driver’s insurance company goes insolvent next week, normally a person would have four years from the day to file a suit but instead, they have one year from the date of insolvency next week to file a suit.
+If a person is involved in an accident and the at-fault driver’s insurance company goes insolvent next week, normally a person would have two years from the day to file a suit but instead, they have one year from the date of insolvency next week to file a suit.
 If the insurance company becomes insolvent two days before the statute of limitations run, the statute of limitations is still two days away, and it does not extend it for next three years.
 That is called the Florida Insurance Guaranty Association.